 About The Toolkit

-The Campaign for Southern Equality has launched this online Toolkit to help LGBT Southerners – especially those is small towns and rural areas – understand and protect their rights.
+The Campaign for Southern Equality has launched this online Toolkit to help LGBTQ Southerners – especially those in small towns and rural areas – understand and protect their rights.

 “LGBT people in the South live with great dignity and courage and are often savvy navigators of the legal system, but the reality of discrimination persists and must be addressed,” says Rev. Jasmine Beach-Ferrara, executive director of the Campaign for Southern Equality.

 Based in Asheville, North Carolina, the Campaign for Southern Equality is a non-profit organization that advocates for the full equality of LGBT individuals and families across the South.

 Through our multi-pronged approach, we are telling a new story about LGBTQ lives in the South.
 WATCH: